Ainhoa, Pyrénées-Atlantiques: Population

 The commune is part of the urban area of Bayonne.
+The inhabitants of the commune are known as Ainhoars in French.

 Economy

 Iron ore was mined until the 19th century.
 Its initial operation was by the Premonstratensian of Saint-Sauveur of Urdax.

 The weaving of flax (tisserands) and wool (duranguiers) persists in Ainhoa where in Hasparren it was an important activity until the advent of the textile industry in the 19th century.

 Philippe Veyrin noted the existence of a factory making "chahako", small goatskins from male goats which peasants use for work or hunting.
-Ainhoa is part of the Appellation zone (AOC) for the production of pimentos of Espelette and also the AOC of the Ossau-iraty.
+Ainhoa is part of the Appellation zone (AOC) for the production of pimentos of Espelette and also the AOC of the Ossau-Iraty.
 The activities in the commune are mainly agricultural and forestry (500 hectares of forest over an area of 1619 hectares).
 A quarry is always operating in the municipality.

 Culture and heritage

 The town has received an award from the Most beautiful villages in France, an award from an independent organization to promote the tourist attractions of small communes rich with quality heritage.